Amalkb1/CODTECH-Task1/README.md

-Name:AMAL K B.
-Company:CODTECH IT SOLUTIONS:
-ID:CT0806FQ:
-Domain:Data Analysis:
+Author Information

+Name: AMAL K B

+Company: CODTECH IT SOLUTIONS

+ID: CT0806FQ

+Domain: Data Analysis

-Duration:December to January 2024:
+Duration: December to January 2024

 # Exploratory Data Analysis (EDA) on Student Performance

 This repository contains a Jupyter Notebook performing Exploratory Data Analysis (EDA) on a dataset related to student performance.
 The goal of the analysis is to uncover insights and patterns in the data that could inform decision-making or further research.